ashtasht/killemall/README.md

 # killemall
 A simple server for accessing and writing encrypted data only if the title is known.
-It contains only 120 lines of code!
+It contains only 127 lines of code!

-> :warning: Right now there is no support for https and JWT token expiration.
+> :warning: Right now there is no support for https.
 I will add both tomorrow (29/3/2020).

 ## How it works
 Killemall works by encrypting (AES256) the body of each entry with its original title, and instead of storing the original title in the database - storing the hash (BCrypt) of it.
 Thus, an entry can be accessed only if the title is already known, and the titles themselves cannot be listed (they are hashed).